sts10/sts10.github.io/_posts/2018-12-02-lessons-from-first-two-days-of-advent-of-code-2018.markdown

 ### `insert` returns a bool of `false` if value you're trying to add is already present

-As with a HashMap, you add to a HashSet with [`insert`](https://doc.rust-lang.org/std/collections/struct.HashSet.html#method.insert).
+As with a HashMap, you can add to a HashSet with [`insert`](https://doc.rust-lang.org/std/collections/struct.HashSet.html#method.insert).  (as opposed to `push`ing to a Vector).
 Interestingly, again while perusing others' code, I learned that `insert` returns `false` if the set already has the value you're trying to add.
 [From the docs](https://doc.rust-lang.org/std/collections/struct.HashSet.html#method.insert):

 > Adds a value to the set.
 If the set did not have this value present, true is returned.
 If the set did have this value present, false is returned.